Loading figure…

 “Voted FOR reauthorizing Ex-Im Bank.
 (Oct 2015) Implement USMCA for improved North American trade.
 (Jan 2020)”

-Position extraction pending on 6 issues: Foreign Aid, Education, School Curriculum, Voting Rights, Criminal Justice, Tech Regulation.
+Position extraction pending on 9 issues: Education, School Curriculum, Voting Rights, Criminal Justice, Tech Regulation, Elections & Campaigns, Public Health, Religion & Public Life, Disaster Response.

 Committee on Veterans' Affairs.
 Hearings held.